Got Some Questions? We’ve Got Answers!

 Q: What should I expect?

-A: If you’ve been to a physical therapist before, it’s quite likely that you will have a much different experience with us.
-You are going to get personalized one-on-one care with a Doctor of Physical Therapy who focuses on specialized, highly effective manual therapy techniques.
+A: If you’ve been to a physical therapist or chiropractor before, it’s quite likely that you will have a much different experience with us.
+You are going to get personalized one-on-one care with a Doctor of Physical Therapy or Doctor of Chiropractic who focuses on specialized, highly effective manual therapy techniques.

 We believe good care takes time and attention.
 You will have a 75 minute initial evaluation and treatment by Dr. Devin.
 Your follow ups are 50-55 minutes of one on one care, not being rushed through a system or passed to assistants and aids for your care.
 Your care will consist of both evidence-based practices and holistic approaches.

 Dr. Devin and Dr. Jake will provide relief from pain and dysfunction through manual therapy techniques then guide and empower you through self care strategies within your life.
 We will start where you are comfortable.
 Not just giving a list of exercises that you hope will help.
 It’s about getting you feeling, functioning, and performing your best much faster than average.
 Then learning how to apply healing principles realistically within your life.